Poudingue/Asteroids/README.md

 v1.8 beta - MAYHEM update - WIP

 Features :
-- Support for a huge number of asteroids at the same time, thanks to smart optimisation in the calculatioin of collisions
+- Support for a huge number of asteroids at the same time, thanks to smart optimisation in the calculation of collisions
-- Better explosions, better fire
+- Better explosions, better fire, better screenshake, better time dilation, better flashes
+- Only infinitespace with mouse control available now

 Fixed :
 - No more massive asteroid spawn, fixed interval between two asteroid spawning